grpc/grpc-swift/README.md

 by the addition of Grand Central Dispatch APIs for streaming API support; they will be fixed when threading-related incompatibilities between Linux and Darwin are resolved).

+## Can't find something?

+It was harder to get the Swift package manager to deal with code in outside directories than to point Xcode at them, so you'll find the code for gRPC, CgRPC, and QuickProto in the Sources directory associated with each package.